Identifying Risk In BDCs - KCAP Financial

-The purpose of this series on Business Development Companies, or BDCs, is to help you avoid the dividend declining companies while capturing some much-needed income.
+The purpose of this series on Business Development Companies, or BDCs, is to help you avoid the dividend-declining companies while capturing some much-needed income.
 The intro article in the series was "How To Identify Risk In BDCs."
 This article is on KCAP Financial (NASDAQ:KCAP), also known as Kohlberg Capital Corporation.
 This BDC sells at a 401 bps higher than average yield.
 KCAP lacks 2017 dividend coverage based on projected NII, or net investment income.
 Is the higher yield correctly correlated to higher risks?
 Should the fall of total investment income per share indicate the dividend is in danger?
 I will take you through the last several earnings releases, show the 24-point red flag checklist of assessing the quality of KCAP's income, show the relative valuations for the sector, and present my assessment of KCAP Financial.

 Before I show the Q1-17 numbers, I want to show the analyst projections.